ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/guides/upgrading-to-2-0.md

 ## 🚀 Check out the Prerelease Build

+Install or update to the pre-release version of the module.

 ```powershell
 Install-Module PwshSpectreConsole -Scope CurrentUser -AllowPrerelease
 # or update to the prerelease version